Ensure primary antibody specificity in western blotting with a simple blocking peptide control.

-- Incubate both tubes for 1 hr at room temperature.
+- Rotate both tubes for 1 hour at room temperature.

-- Transfer the content of each eppendorf to larger tubes and add 4.5 ml 1% BSA in PBS with 0.1% Tween® -20 and 0.05% NaN3 to each.
-Add the content of each tube to its respective test strip membrane for parallel experiments.
+- Transfer the contents of each Eppendorf tube to larger tubes and add 4.5 ml of PBS with 1% BSA, 0.1% Tween-20, and 0.05% NaN3 to each tube to get a final antibody dilution of 1:200.

-- Develop your blots, observe, and compare the staining obtained in the two test strips.
-The band that disappears when using the blocked antibody is specific to the antibody.
-Other visible bands represent non-specific binding.
+- Develop your blots and compare the signal obtained in the two test strips.
+The band that disappears when using the blocking peptide is specifically recognized by the antibody.
+Other visible bands represent non-specific antibody binding.